Jason2Brownlee/MobileGameEngines/README.md

 Developers of game engines and developers of games using the game engines were interviewed, resulting in the publication of two books.

+The website and books were retired circa 2015.

 ## Website

 The website was hosted at: